Design Technology at Grove

 Please click on the below links to discover what the children are learning this term.

-Year 2 - To design, make and evaluate a trolley to transport tools in the school garden
+Year 3 - To design, make and evaluate a healthy soup and a savoury scone

-Year 3 - To design, make and evaluate a purse or bag for a fossil
+Year 5 - To design, make and evaluate a moving message

-Year 5 - To design, make and evaluate a small scale bird hide
+Year 6 - To design, make and evaluate a curry and a roti

 Spring